What Is Marketing? An Introduction for Future Business Pros

-There’s a whole system to marketing that you’ll have down pat by the time you graduate with your Marketing degree.
+There’s a whole system to marketing that you’ll have down pat by the time you graduate with your marketing degree.

-“The first step in marketing is to do research on the type of customer your business serves and understand their buying habits,” explains Jen DeVore Richter, Coauthor of Amplify Your Business.
+“The first step in marketing is to do research on the type of customer your business serves and understand their buying habits,” explains Jen DeVore Richter, coauthor of Amplify Your Business.
 “Then, create an action plan for reaching them with your message.
 Next, communicate your message in a way that they will receive it and be compelled to act.
 Finally, evaluate your results and determine next steps for improving the process.”

-What are the different branches of marketing?
+What are the different types of marketing?

 There are two major branches of marketing today: traditional and digital.
-With the rise of technology came a whole new sector of marketing and advertising opportunities.
+With the rise of widespread technology adaptation came a whole new sector of marketing and advertising opportunities.
 Now, we see ads on the side of our screens as we browse the internet, and we receive emails every day about hot deals we can claim in-store and online.